nf-core/eager/docs/usage.md

 #### `--gatk_call_conf`

 If selected a GATK genotyper phred-scaled confidence threshold of a given SNP/INDEL call.
-Default: 30
+Default: `30`

 #### `--gatk_ploidy`

 If selected a GATK genotyper, what is the ploidy of your reference organism.
 E.g. do you want to allow heterozygous calls from >= diploid organisms.
-Default: 2
+Default: `2`

+#### `--gatk_downsample`

+Maximum depth coverage allowed for genotyping before down-sampling is turned on.
+Any position with a coverage higher than this value will be randomly down-sampled to 250 reads.
+Default: `250`

 #### `--gatk_dbsnp`

-(Optional)Specify VCF file for output VCF SNP annotation e.g. if you want annotate your VCF file with 'rs' SNP IDs.
+(Optional) Specify VCF file for output VCF SNP annotation e.g. if you want annotate your VCF file with 'rs' SNP IDs.
 Check GATK documentation for more information.
 Gzip not accepted.

-#### `--gatk_ug_out_mode`

-If selected the GATK genotyper UnifiedGenotyper, what type of VCF to create, i.e. produce calls for every site or just confidence sites.
-Options: `'EMIT_VARIANTS_ONLY'`, `'EMIT_ALL_CONFIDENT_SITES'`, `'EMIT_ALL_SITES'`.
-Default: `'EMIT_VARIANTS_ONLY'`

 #### `--gatk_hc_out_mode`

 If selected the GATK genotyper HaplotypeCaller, what type of VCF to create, i.e. produce calls for every site or just confidence sites.
 Options: `'EMIT_VARIANTS_ONLY'`, `'EMIT_ALL_CONFIDENT_SITES'`, `'EMIT_ALL_ACTIVE_SITES'`.
 Default: `'EMIT_VARIANTS_ONLY'`

-#### `--gatk_ug_genotype_model`

-If selected GATK UnifiedGenotyper, which likelihood model to follow, i.e. whether to call use SNPs or INDELS etc. Options: `'SNP'`, `'INDEL'`, `'BOTH'`, `'GENERALPLOIDYSNP'`, `'GENERALPLOIDYINDEL`'.
-Default: `'SNP'`

 #### `--gatk_hc_emitrefconf`

 If selected GATK HaplotypeCaller, mode for emitting reference confidence calls.
 Options: `'NONE'`, `'BP_RESOLUTION'`, `'GVCF'`.
 Default: `'GVCF'`

+#### `--gatk_ug_out_mode`

+If selected the GATK genotyper UnifiedGenotyper, what type of VCF to create, i.e. produce calls for every site or just confidence sites.
+Options: `'EMIT_VARIANTS_ONLY'`, `'EMIT_ALL_CONFIDENT_SITES'`, `'EMIT_ALL_SITES'`.
+Default: `'EMIT_VARIANTS_ONLY'`

+#### `--gatk_ug_genotype_model`

+If selected GATK UnifiedGenotyper, which likelihood model to follow, i.e. whether to call use SNPs or INDELS etc. Options: `'SNP'`, `'INDEL'`, `'BOTH'`, `'GENERALPLOIDYSNP'`, `'GENERALPLOIDYINDEL`'.
+Default: `'SNP'`

 #### `--gatk_ug_keep_realign_bam`